holandes22/rafee/DESIGN.md

 `some_folder/<template_name>/`

-- template.<ext>: The template to render.
+- template.ext: The template to render.
 Render engine will be determined by the file extension: hbs|jinja (mandatory)
 - data.source: A text file containing a URL (only the first line will be considered) from where data will be retrieved and passed to the template.
 Expected a
   JSON response (optional)